Filmmaking Gear For Aspiring Filmmakers

 With that in mind, I have a list of gear recommendations.
 Start with the basics and then add equipment as your skills and career progress.
 Keep in mind, this is not an exhaustive list.
 I only list here equipment that I’ve used, reviewed and can personally recommend.

 First, of course, comes the camera.
 My two favorite choices are Sony NEX-5RK and Canon T3i.
-Click on the links to see my review of them.
 Before buying a new unit, I encourage you to look for deals on used equipment.
 You want to invest your money wisely and buying used equipment often makes better sense.

 Whatever camera you choose, you want to couple it with good lenses.
 The stock lenses are always great value but eventually you’ll want to add something faster.
 Whatever the camera mount you use, a 50mm (or similar) prime lens is usually affordable.
 It is also very useful.
 You’ll find that the field of view of such a lens is exactly what you need in a lot of situations and the extra f-stops will let you shoot with less light.
 Also, you’ll be able to have a narrower depth of field, giving your work a more cinematic look.